centrahq/api-documentation/pages/03.fe-development/09.ingridv2-implementation/docs.md

 ---

 Ingrid is a shipping platform that can be used together with Centra in order to present your shoppers with rich shipping options, including a number of delivery providers, address searching, support for free shipping vouchers and more.
-In version 2 of Ingrid integration, it also comes with address form feature which is used for collecting customer addresses and customer information required for delivery processing purposes.
+In version 2 of Ingrid integration, it also comes with an optional address form feature which is used for collecting customer addresses and customer information required for delivery processing purposes.
 Built-in address form is designed to handle and validate regional address formats.

 ## Setting up the Ingrid plugin in Centra